1995 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & “P” Mint Mark Worth

 1995 Half Dollar Value Guides

-1995 Half Dollar Varieties:
+The four 1995 Half Dollar varieties are:

-• 1995-P Half Dollar (Philadelphia mint)
+• 1995-P Half Dollar (Philadelphia Mint)

-• 1995-D Half Dollar (Denver mint)
+• 1995-D Half Dollar (Denver Mint)

-• 1995-S DCAM Half Dollar (San Francisco mint)
+• 1995-S DCAM Half Dollar (San Francisco clad proof)

 1995-P Half Dollar Value